CodyBontecou/blog-nuxt-content/content/tell-me-a-time-when.md

 3. Collaboration and seeking feedback are essential.
 Isolating myself meant missing out on valuable insights and motivation from others.

 Today, I apply these lessons to all my work.
 I prioritize sustainable effort, embrace collaboration, and allow myself the flexibility to learn and iterate.
 This approach has made me more effective, resilient, and balanced in my career.

+### Blog re-build

+S: I manage a personal blog where I regularly publish my writing.
+Initially, I used Vitepress, a documentation library often used for Vite and Vue-related projects.
+While it worked well at first, it became increasingly complex as I customized it to suit my blogging needs.

+T: I needed a simpler, more flexible solution that would streamline my blogging process, reduce complexity, and allow me to write and publish from any device.

+A: After researching alternatives, I decided to rebuild my blog using Nuxt.js and Nuxt Content.
+This framework allowed me to easily migrate my existing markdown files while providing a flexible platform for customization.
+To further simplify my workflow, I integrated Obsidian, a markdown editor with a robust ecosystem of plugins, as the backbone of my writing process.
+By setting up a system where I could edit and deploy blog posts directly from Obsidian, I enabled seamless blogging from devices like my phone.

+R: The rebuild transformed my blogging experience.
+What was once a cumbersome process requiring custom scripts and manual intervention became a streamlined and intuitive workflow.
+Now, I can easily write, edit, and publish from anywhere, which has significantly increased my productivity and made sharing my thoughts much simpler.

+### Project status automation

+S: A client of mine was curious of the state of the project I was building for her.
+We would have daily meetings, sometimes twice a day, to give a brief status update.
+I found these meetings to be distracting at times.

+T: I discussed it with the client, and we decided it best to automate some of the status updates.

+A: The communication application we used was Discord.
+I utilized Github's API alongside Discord's to build a Discord bot that send commit and release information to a dedicated channel in our Discord server.

+R: My client was very happy with this!
+She felt comfortable seeing the updates occurring in real-time.
+This reduced our meeting time significantly, and converted our daily update discussions into a manageable weekly discussion.

+### Lolesports undocumented API

+S: There's a feature on the League of Legends dedicated e-sports website (Lolesports) that displays match information in real time.
+Stats such as player gold and build-specializations were viewable there, but no where else.

+T: I decided I wanted this information on my co-streaming site that specialized in League of Legends content.

+A: The network requests were viewable on their site with the provided API key.
+It turns out this API does not change and is not user-specific.
+So, I was able to replicate the API requests on my own site and built the same features that they provided on theirs.

+R: Users found this to be very impressive.
+They had no idea this data existed and were excited to see the site they use provide such a fun and insightful feature.

+### Mapping hot springs

+S: I was living out of an RV and traveling around the Western states, searching for adventures.
+I also needed a shower from time to time.

+T: Hot springs were the perfect solution.
+They were fun, plentiful, and typically included an adventure to get to them.
+They also had the additional benefit of making me feel clean after swimming in them.

+A: I met a developer at a hot spring in Utah who was a passionate hot springer.
+He shared some information with me, including an organized spreadsheet of hot springs throughout the country.

+R: This inspired me to research hot spring locations further, where I found a data set provided by [NOAA](https://data.noaa.gov/metaview/page?xml=NOAA/NESDIS/NGDC/Collection/iso/xml/G01139.xml&view=getDataView&header=none).
+I mapped the data to a web app using Leaflet, providing a nicer way to interface with the hot spring locations.
+I then used this map to continue traveling around the US and enjoying hot springs every night.

+### Reduced learning scope

+*I think I can expand on this or branch it off into a separate story where I took on more work than I probably should have in an attempt to allow my team member to have to space to learn what he needed.
+I tried to protect him, but in the end probably hurt him further do to missed deadlines and eventual burnout from my.
+I see this as a failure.*

+S: I was on a project to build a full-stack web application with another developer.
+The project was originally scoped to have me on the frontend and the other developer on the backend.
+My team member wanted to use this project to learn Javascript/Typescript alongside frontend.
+But, he also decided it was a good time for him to transition to VIM.
+My team members productivity slowed down dramatically, to a point where we began missing deadlines.

+T: I was tasked to have conversations with my team member and find ways to accelerate his productivity while also allowing growth.

+A: I originally thought it was okay for him to come into this project with a learning mindset and to soak up as much knowledge as possible.
+But, given the demands of the client, I reduced his learning scope from Javascript, VIM, and frontend to just Javascript.

+R: With a learning focus on only Javascript, it became easier to hit deadlines while also allowing my team member to grow.

+### China swim teaching

+S: My job in China as an outdoor educator had a pay system that depended on your ability to perform certain activities.
+The road block for many of our Chinese staff to get a promotion was them lacking the ability to swim.

+T: We wanted to help our friends and coworkers progress in their career and learn the incredible skill of swimming.
+Being from Hawaii, I have swam my entire life and consider myself a strong swimmer.

+A: A few friends/coworkers and I decided to hold swimming classes in a river outside of town once a week for anyone that needed it.
+It became a very popular activity, with many coworkers coming just to hang out and enjoy the river.

+R: We leveled up many of our Chinese coworkers so that they were able to pass the swimming at our company had in place.
+It was a very fun and rewarding experience that has made me some lifelong friends.

+### Critique → Obsidian

+S: Missing details on tickets

+T: No longer wished to miss details

+A: Developed a daily journaling habit in Obsidian

+R: No longer missed details.
+Promoted to team lead.

+## Interview questions

+- Do developer advocates get a monthly budget to use on AI-related research?

+  i.e. I'd like to explore Hugging Face Inference Endpoint benchmarks.
+	  - Is it cheaper to run a single, cheap machine for my tasks?
+Should I spawn a single powerful machine and run my code against that?
+Should I spawn multiple instances of a cheap machine, expensive machine?
+I'd love to see which of these solutions is the 1. cheapest, 2. fastest, 3. least complex.

+## Misc.
+Tips

+"**We** is absolutely appropriate within the S of the STAR method - painting the picture - but afterwards, make sure it's only **I**.
+Amazon is interviewing me, not my team."

+Committed to giving a response within 5 business days of the interview.